F1 Monaco Grand Prix weather forecast - latest today from Monte Carlo

 Here's what the weather forecast will look like during the 2024 Monaco Grand Prix in Monte Carlo.

-Sergio Perez in the other Red Bull is third in the championship, with Norris and Carlos Sainz rounding out the top five.
+Sergio Perez in the other Red Bull holds onto third, with Norris and Carlos Sainz rounding out the top five.

-In the constructors' standings, the Milton Keynes-based team are firmly in control on 268 points after seven rounds.
+In the constructors' standings, the energy drink giants are firmly in control at 268 points after seven rounds.
 Ferrari remain their closest challengers with 212 points, followed by McLaren with 154 points.

-Mercedes continue to struggle this season, currently holding onto fourth with 79 points, while Aston Martin complete the top five with 44 points.
+Mercedes continue to struggle this season, currently holding onto fifth with 79 points, while Aston Martin complete the top five with 44 points.

+READ MORE: One year on: Local heroes reveal impact of Emilia-Romagna floods

 Monaco Grand Prix weather forecast